-When accessing the FM24C04B, the user addresses 512 locations each with 8 data bits.
+When accessing the FM24C64B, the user addresses 8,192 locations each with 8 data bits.
 These data bits are shifted serially.
-The 512 addresses are accessed using the two-wire protocol, which includes a slave address (to distinguish other devices), a page address, and a word address.
-The word address consists of 8-bits that specify one of 256 addresses.
-The page address is 1-bit and so there are 2 pages of 256 locations.
-The complete address of 9-bits specifies each byte address uniquely.
+The 8,192 addresses are accessed using the two-wire protocol, which includes a slave address (to distinguish from other non-memory devices), and an extended 16-bit address.
+Only the lower 13 bits are used by the decoder for accessing the memory.
+The upper three address bits should be set to 0 for compatibility with larger devices in the future.

-Most functions of the FM24C04B either are controlled by the two-wire interface or are handled automatically by on-board circuitry.
 The memory is read or written at the speed of the two-wire bus.
 Unlike an EEPROM, it is not necessary to poll the device for a ready condition since writes occur at bus speed.
-That is, by the time a new bus transaction can be shifted into the part, a write operation will be complete.
+That is, by the time a new bus transaction can be shifted into the part, a write operation is complete.
 This is explained in more detail in the interface section below.

-Users can expect several obvious system benefits from the FM24C04B due to its fast write cycle and high endurance as compared with EEPROM.
+Users can expect several obvious system benefits from the FM24C64B due to its fast write cycle and high endurance as compared with EEPROM.
 However there are less obvious benefits as well.
 For example in a high noise environment, the fast-write operation is less susceptible to corruption than an EEPROM since it is completed quickly.
-By contrast an EEPROM requiring milliseconds to write is vulnerable to noise during much of the cycle.
+By contrast, an EEPROM requiring milliseconds to write is vulnerable to noise during much of the cycle.

-Note that the FM24C04B contains no power management circuits other than a simple internal power-on reset.
-It is the user's responsibility to ensure that $V{\rm DD}$ is within data sheet tolerances to prevent incorrect operation.
+Note that the FM24C64B contains no power management circuits other than a simple internal power-on reset.
+It is the user's responsibility to ensure that $V{\rm DD}$ is within datasheet tolerances to prevent incorrect operation.